barmaleii77-hub/PneumoStabSim-Professional/docs/LOCALIZATION_GUIDE.md

 ## Adding a new string

 1. Wrap the new text in `qsTr("…")` (or `qsTrId("…")` when using structured identifiers) inside the QML file.
-2. Run the translation maintenance script to refresh the catalogues:
+2. Run the translation maintenance script to refresh the catalogues and update the inventory:

    ```bash
    python tools/update_translations.py
    ```

-   The script executes `lupdate` to extract strings, `lrelease` to build `.qm` files, and regenerates the reports in `reports/localization/`.
+   The script executes `lupdate` to extract strings, `lrelease` to build `.qm` files, and regenerates the reports in `reports/localization/`:

+   - `inventory.json` — comprehensive mapping of `assets/qml/` files to `qsTr`/`qsTrId` entries.
+   - `status.json` — validation summary highlighting missing or unused keys.
+   - `summary.md` — human-readable snapshot of catalogue coverage and the busiest QML files.

    The generated files stay untracked—delete them if you need a clean workspace.
 3. Open the updated `.ts` files in Qt Linguist (or edit them manually) and provide translations for every new source string.
 4. Re-run the script to ensure all entries are translated.
-The command will fail if any `qsTr`/`qsTrId` usages are missing from the catalogues or if translations remain unfinished.
+The command will fail if any `qsTr`/`qsTrId` usages are missing from the catalogues or if translations remain unfinished (add `--fail-on-unfinished` to enforce this locally).

 ## CI validation